John R. Neill: Early life

 He was first commissioned to illustrate The Marvelous Land of Oz, the second Oz book L. Frank Baum wrote, published in 1904.
 For each Oz book, Baum's publishers would send Neill the manuscript, and Neill would work on the illustrations in a studio in Lumberville, Pennsylvania.

 He and Margaret Carroll, an actress, were wed in 1919.
 She gave birth to three children, and they moved to Kensington Gardens, on Long Island, New York, where he had a studio and a small theater, where his daughters staged plays, and Neill painted sets.
 His daughters sometimes served as models for Neill as he drew the characters in the Oz books.
 They bought a farm in Flanders, New Jersey, where they lived for almost a decade, before Neill died of a heart ailment.

 The first Oz book The Wonderful Wizard of Oz, had been illustrated by W. W. Denslow.
 Baum and Denslow shared the copyright for books they worked on.
-A disagreement arose when Denslow published images from his works with Baum, but gave Baum a diminished credit line, and again in 1900 minimized Blaum’s contribution.
+A disagreement arose when Denslow published images from his works with Baum, but gave Baum a diminished credit line, and again in 1900 minimized Baum’s contribution.
 In a letter to his publishers in 1915 Baum said, "Denslow was allowed to copyright his pictures jointly with my claim to authorship," and "having learned my lesson from my unfortunate experiences with Denslow, I will never permit another artist to have an interest in the drawings he makes of my described characters, if I ever can help it."
 Then in 1901 Denslow insisted on a share of the royalties for the dramatization of the musical version of The Wizard of Oz and threatened to sue.
 To avoid that Baum agreed to his terms, but they parted ways.